S3-working-group/s3-practical-guide/docs/all.md

 <div class="card summary"><div class="card-body">A (facilitated) group process for co-creating a response to a driver.
 </div></div>

--   draws on the collective intelligence and diversity of perspective within a group
+* draws on the collective intelligence and diversity of perspective within a group
--   involves people in co-creating agreements
+* involves people in co-creating agreements
--   fosters accountability and sense of ownership
+* fosters accountability and sense of ownership

 _Proposal Forming_ may also be used by an individual.

 ##### Proposal Forming Steps

-**1. Present and Consent to Driver and Requirement:** Check the driver and requirement is summarized clearly enough and is relevant for the group to respond to.
+**1. Consent to Driver and Requirement:** Check the driver and requirement is summarized clearly enough and is relevant for the group to respond to.

-**2. Questions about the driver and Requirement:** Deepen individual and shared understanding of the driver and Requirement.
+**2. Questions about the Driver and Requirement:** Deepen individual and shared understanding of the driver and Requirement.

 **3. Considerations as questions:** Collect any considerations you have in relation to possible solutions.
 Record them in the form of questions.